rundeck/rundeck/docs/en/administration/15-key-storage.md

 This document describes the Rundeck Key Storage mechanism for a developer to implement a secure data flow of sensitive private key data that can be used for sessions via a Rundeck Node Executor.

-## Storage Facility

-All Keys are stored within the Rundeck Storage facility.
-The Storage facility provides a filesystem-like structure for storing files.
-Each file is located with a "/"-separated "path" and a name, similar to a file system path.

 The structure or hierarchy used for organizing Keys is up to you.

 A typical way to store shared keys might be under a "common" or "shared" root.
 Specific user or project keys might be stored under "user/[username]/" or "project/[name]" paths: